 Vietnam today is no more the same.
 It has turned to be a nice and peaceful country located in the eastern Indochina Peninsula.
-A quite strategic geographical site with the long coastline and a number of attractions.
-It is bordered with China on the north, Laos and Cambodia on the west, Gulf of Tonkin and East Sea on the east and then Thailand Gulf on the south.
+A quite strategic geographical site with a long coastline and a number of attractions.
+It is bordered with China on the north, Laos, and Cambodia on the west, Gulf of Tonkin and East Sea on the east and then Thailand Gulf on the south.
 Completed with the tropical climate, Vietnam is blessed with beautiful nature where you will find majestic mountains and white sandy beaches.

 Adventurous Activities to Do In Vietnam

 There are many great places in Vietnam.
 You won’t only able to enjoy the beauty, but also challenge yourself with various outdoor activities.

 Mui Ne is the best spot to enjoy the extreme sport of sandboarding.
 The best time to surf and roll down is in the morning.
 You can go to the summit of sand dunes right after the sunrise and have some fun.

 Mount Fansipan is the highest summit in Indochina.
 It is about 3,143 meters of height.
 Can you feel the fear?
 At least it takes 3 days to conquer this peak.
 Make sure you are in fit condition because the trip to the summit will be a serious battle with the biting winds, rough terrain and steep climbs.